Cinema of Spain: Festivals

-The San Sebastian International Film Festival is a major film festival supervised by the FIAPF.
-It was started in 1953, and it takes place in San Sebastián every year.
-Alfred Hitchcock, Audrey Hepburn, Steven Spielberg, Gregory Peck, Elizabeth Taylor are some of the stars that have participated in this festival, the most important in Spain.
+Established in 1953, the annual San Sebastian International Film Festival is a major film festival accredited by the FIAPF, and is considered the most important film festival in Spain.
+Notable guests have included Alfred Hitchcock, Audrey Hepburn, Steven Spielberg, Gregory Peck, and Elizabeth Taylor.

-The Sitges Film Festival, now known as the Sitges International Fantastic Film Festival of Catalonia, was started in 1967.
-It is considered one of the best cinematographic contests in Europe, and is the best in the specialty of science fiction film.
+The Sitges Film Festival, officially known as the Sitges International Fantastic Film Festival of Catalonia, was established in 1968.
+It is an annual event for horror, science fiction, and fantasy cinema.

-There are several other film festivals with important prizes for the industry such as the Valladolid International Film Festival, and the Seville European Film Festival from September to November, –Autumn has become the season par excellence for the debut of Spanish films in the domestic commercial circuit–.
-Meanwhile the Málaga Film Festival, focused on Spanish and Ibero-American films, is generally held in early Spring.
+Other notable Spanish film festivals include the Valladolid International Film Festival and the Seville European Film Festival.
+Held between September and November, these autumn festivals serve as the primary platform for premiering major Spanish films on the domestic commercial circuit.
+Meanwhile the Málaga Film Festival, focused on Spanish and Ibero-American films, is generally held in early spring.